 A lot of people are wondering if they first should cut their steak and then cook it or the vice versa.

 We recommend you to cut it after you cook it.
 We suggest broiling or grilling yours with salt, pepper and fresh garlic.

-As most of lean cut steaks, the tri tip is best cooked to medium-rare (130 to 135 F degrees).
+As recommended for most of lean cut steaks, the tri tip is best cooked to medium-rare (130 to 135 F degrees).
 However, have in mind that the triangular tapered shape means that its tails will be more done and the thicker center, which will be pinkish-red.